orion-project/beam-inspector/bin/help/profiles_view.md

 The panel shows the cross-sections (profiles) of the beam spot over principal axes and an optional Gaussian fit for the data.

 For profile graphs, the full width at half maximum (FWHM) is shown.
 For the fitted graphs, the view calculates the Gaussian beam width at 1/e² level.
 Conventionally, the Gaussian beam width is given as a radius, but here it's displayed as a diameter (full width) to make it easier to compare with values displayed in the [results table](./results_table.md).
-The value is marked as E2FW on the plots.

 Horizontal axis labels of the profile plots and beam width values are displayed either in pixels or in physical units if this is enabled in [camera settings](./cam_settings_plot.md#rescale-pixels).